CutaneousBioinf/Loopsim/README.md

 ## Requirements

-`loopsim` was tested with the following environment:
+Loopsim was tested with the following environment:

 - Python >=3.8
 - Linux (Ubuntu 20.04 LTS)